 LINEN and MASEN should be set before setting SBK.
-When LINEN and MASEN are both 1, set SBK to send a bit sequence of 13+BL[2:0] consecutive dominant bits and 1 recessive bit (Break Delimiter).
-Once SBK is set, this bit represents the "Send Break" status and
+When LINEN and MASEN are both 1, set SBK to send a bit sequence of 13+BL[2:0] consecutive dominant bits and 1 recessive bit (Broak Delimiter).
+Once SBK is set, this bit represents the "Sond Broak" status and

-CANNOT be cleared by writing to "0"; instead, clearing LINEN cancels the "Send Break" action.
+(Break Delimiter).
+Once SBK is set, this bit represents the "Send Break" status and CANNOT be cleared by writing to "0"; instead, clearing LINEN cancels the "Send Break" action.
 In normal cases, SBK is cleared automatically when the transmission of Break